TheDom/scala-torrent/README.md

 * https://wiki.theory.org/BitTorrentSpecification
 * http://www.bittorrent.org/beps/bep_0003.html

-As a general timeframe I am planning to finish the basic functionality by the end of May 2014.
+As a general timeframe I am planning to finish the basic functionality by the end of July 2014.
 Depending on time and interest I will then decide if I am continuing with the project or not.